What is Oravia?

 MUH → flying (bird, butterfly)

-Instead, it was an empirical approach based on how concepts are associated in large language data
+I did not make up the semantic structure.
+Instead, it was an empirical approach based on how concepts are associated in large language data.

 The Eurocentric Trade-off